 Lawsuits allege GlaxoSmithKline knew Zofran could cause serious birth defects, but hid that information from doctors and patients.
 Lawsuits also allege studies indicating Zofran crosses the placental barrier in significant quantities date as far back as 2006.

 When Zofran received FDA approval nearly 10 years ago, it was approved for treating nausea in cancer patients or patients who had undergone surgery.
 Zofran was never specifically tested on pregnant women or approved for use in the treatment of nausea and vomiting in pregnancy, but the drug was routinely prescribed off-label to women suffering from morning sickness.

 In 2012, GlaxoSmithKline pled guilty to charges of improper marketing of several drugs, including Zofran, and paid a hefty $3 billion fine to the U.S. Department of Justice.

 Infants born to mothers who took Zofran during pregnancy may be born with malformations of the mouth, including a cleft lip or cleft palate, heart defects including septal defects, club foot, and skull deformities.
 These infants can require a lifetime of surgeries and medical care.

 Zofran Birth Defect Attorneys

 If you or someone you know took Zofran during pregnancy for nausea, and your child was born with birth defects, you may be entitled to compensation.
-Taking on pharmaceutical companies is an intimidating prospect, but the attorneys of Blizzard & Nabers have years of successful litigation experience handling a wide range of pharmaceutical cases.
+Taking on pharmaceutical companies is an intimidating prospect, but the attorneys of Blizzard Law PLLC have years of successful litigation experience handling a wide range of pharmaceutical cases.
 Contact us today for a free consultation.